The Parents' Guide:

 Students often run into problems with individual homework problems, and since I do not collect homework for these (copying them into email is more an exercise in typing than fruitful study of physics), they may lack motivation to actually do the work involved.
 However, you should encourage your student to complete as many of the exercises as possible, especially during the early units, which establish basic applications of mathematics to physical situations.
-Students who are attempting AP credit should write out all solutions and save these in a notebook as demonstration of completed work, if this becomes an issue.
+Students who are attempting AP credit should write out all the textbook exercises assigned (even if they do not actually have responsibility for posting their answers to the Moodle) and save these in a notebook as demonstration of completed work, if this becomes an issue.

 All assigned exercises either have answers listed in the back of the book or will have the answers posted on the Moodle forums, so the student will know when he has succeeded.
-Check periodically to make sure that the work is being done in time for class and verify that the "post" problem is posted prior to the start of each class session.
+Check periodically to make sure that the work is being done in time for class and verify that work assigned for posting is posted prior to the start of each class session.
 After class, these postings (and any annotations mycroft makes, in case the student gets the problem wrong) will provide completely-worked answers for all assigned problems, so you can go over the work with your student.

 I often post optional website readings; I may request students to view other web resources as well.
 While I check the sites to determine their suitability for Scholars Online students prior to posting my web pages, I do not follow all the links from every outside site, nor can I guarantee that such a site will remain unchanged between the time I select it and the time that you view it.
 If you have questions about the suitability of these sites, I encourage you to check them before letting your student view them, and to let me know if you have concerns about specific sites.

-Our class sessions are discussion and solution sessions.
+Class sessions: Our class sessions are discussion sessions.
 I try to present all lecture material ahead of time on my web pages, so that we can use the chat periods for student input and homework review.
 As a result, chats can seem somewhat chaotic, and "start and stop" as students try to type in their questions, answers, and comments.
-To make chats as useful as possible, follow these guidelines:
+To make chats as useful as possible, students should follow these guidelines:

-In order for you to keep track of whether your student is completing the work, you might want to set up your own checklist.
-Each chat session requires the student to complete items 1-3 and possibly #4.
-Each chapter requires the student to complete the quiz.
-Only students taking the AP option are required to complete a minimum number of labs.
+In order for you to keep track of whether your student is completing the work, you might want to set up your own checklist:

-Moodle quizzes are open during the week following completion of the unit they cover, then closed except for a brief "makeup-and-review" period prior to the semester exam.
-During the open period, students may take the quiz more than once; high score counts.
-Be sure that your students take the quiz early enough in the open period to study and retake the quiz if there are significant problems.
+Moodle quizzes are open during the week following completion of the unit they cover, then closed except for a brief grace period prior to the semester exam.
+During the grace period, students may make up a missed quiz or retake an earlier quiz for a maximum of two attempts; high score counts.
+Encourage your student to take the quiz during the period following completion of a chapter to identify areas that will need review before the exam, then use the grace period to identify any remaining issues prior to our final review session.
 Students are able to review answers for each Moodle online quiz once they submit it.
+My questions may differe somewhat from the study guide terminology to give the students some experience with typical SAT and AP types of questions.
 If either you or they are still confused about the answers, please e-mail me.

 You should refer to this guide, to the FAQs page, and to the Procedures page frequently.
 These pages contain material that was developed in answer to questions other parents have asked me, so many of your questions may be answered already in one of these pages.

-You should also feel free to e-mail me with specific questions at any time, and especially with corrections to the web materials (misspellings, missing links, possible quiz key or homework key errors).
+E-mail: You should feel free to e-mail me with specific questions at any time, and especially with corrections to the web materials (misspellings, missing links, possible quiz key errors).

 © 2016, 2017 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through Internet-based courses.
 Permission to copy course content (lessons and labs) for personal study is granted to students currently or formerly enrolled in the course through Scholars Online.
 Reproduction for any other purpose, without the express written consent of the author, is prohibited.